flexera-public/policy_templates/cost/oracle/oracle_cbi/README.md

 - *Oracle Cloud Region* - The region of the Oracle Cloud Object Storage bucket containing the cost and usage reports.
 Example: us-phoenix-1
 - *Oracle Cloud Cost & Usage Bucket* - OCID of the Oracle Cloud Object Storage bucket containing the Cost and Usage reports.
 - *Block Size* - The number of files to upload with each execution of the policy.
 Changing from the default value of 20 is not recommended.
+- *Commit Delay (Hours)* - The number of hours to wait between committing bill uploads.
+This is to avoid overloading the CBI system and to ensure bill ingestion occurs at a predictable cadence.
+The default value of 12 is recommended.

 ## Prerequisites